 Cybercriminals lurking on the dark side of the internet love hot wallets.
 Hackers can exploit security vulnerabilities, stick their grubby hands into your online account, and snatch all of your digital assets.
 As such, crypto pundits typically recommend hardware wallets (e.g. the Ledger Nano and Trezor Model series) to secure your cryptocurrencies away from devious computer nerds who have enough technical talent to breach online systems.

-Ledger Nano S vs. X
+- Ledger Nano S Plus review

 However, it would be remiss of me not to acknowledge the 2020 hack that sullied Ledger’s reputation.
 Last July, the Paris-based crypto firm publicly announced that it suffered a data breach.
 The phone numbers and home addresses of 270,000 customers, as well as the emails of millions, were exposed, according to Crypto Briefing.